We all want to discover how to live a happy life. I’ve been in pursuit of a happy life for as long as I can remember.

 2. Taking Responsibility

 You alone hold the keys to your happiness.
-You may think you have valid excuses, but those excuses are only fabricated stories.
+You may think you have valid excuses, but upon closer inspection, you’ll find that your excuses are fabricated stories.

 If I tell myself that I’m not successful because I don’t know enough, I will feel that thought.
 I’ll feel hopeless and helpless.